python-lsp/python-lsp-ruff/README.md

 [the official LSP reference](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnosticSeverity).

 With `v2.0.0` it is also possible to use patterns to match codes.
 Rules match if the error code starts with the given pattern.
 If multiple patterns match the error code, `python-lsp-ruff` chooses the one with the most amount of matching characters.

+## Code formatting

+With `python-lsp-ruff>1.6.0` formatting is done using [ruffs own formatter](https://docs.astral.sh/ruff/formatter/).
+In addition, rules that should be fixed during the `textDocument/formatting` request can be added with the `format` option.

+Coming from previous versions the only change is that `isort` rules are **not** applied by default.
+To enable sorting of imports using ruff's isort functionality, add `"I"` to the list of `format` rules.

+## Code actions

+`python-lsp-ruff` supports code actions as given by possible fixes by `ruff`. `python-lsp-ruff` also supports [unsafe fixes](https://docs.astral.sh/ruff/linter/#fix-safety).
+Fixes considered unsafe by `ruff` are marked `(unsafe)` in the code action.
+The `Fix all` code action *only* consideres safe fixes.